Sahasrara: The Crown Chakra

 Places

-once.[6]
+Because the axis mundi is an idea that unites a number of concrete images, no contradiction exists in regarding multiple spots as "the center of the world."
+The symbol can operate in a number of locales atonce.[6]
 The ancient Greeks regarded several sites as places of earth's omphalos (navel) stone, notably the oracle at Delphi, while still maintaining a belief in a cosmic world tree and in Mount Olympus as the abode of the gods.
 Judaism has the Temple Mount and Mount Sinai, Christianity has the Mount of Olives and Calvary, Islam has Mecca, said to be the place on earth that was created first, and the Temple Mount (Dome of the Rock).
 In addition to Kun-Lun the ancient Chinese recognized four mountains as pillars of the world.[11]

 Sacred places constitute world centers (omphalos) with the altar or place of prayer as the axis.
-Altars, incense sticks, candles and torches form the axis by sending a column of smoke, and prayer, toward
+Altars, incense sticks, candles and torches form the axis by sending a column of smoke, and prayer, towardheaven.
+The architecture of sacred places often reflects this role.

 "Every temple or palace--and by extension, every sacred city or royal